pandas-dev/pandas/doc/source/getting_started/install.rst

 Other data sources
 ^^^^^^^^^^^^^^^^^^

-Can be managed with the ``hdf5, parquet, feather, spss, excel`` extras, depending on required compatibility.
+Can be managed as optional_extra with ``pandas[hdf5, parquet, feather, spss, excel]``, depending on required compatibility.

 ========================= ================== =============================================================
 Dependency                Minimum Version    Notes